djankies/foundations-43-workspace/README.md

 ## 👩‍💻 Using Git

-You can use git how you always do. `cd` to the _challenge_ or _lab_ folder, run `git init`, `git add`, etc. Keep in mind, the VS Code terminal might not open to the correct directory when you switch between folders or open a workspace, so always ensure you initialize git in the correct folder.
+You can use git how you always do. `cd` to the _challenge_ or _lab_ folder, run `git init`, `git add`, etc.

+You can also initialize the entire workspace as a git repository and push it to github.
+That way you only have to manage one repository for all your Foundations work.

 _Content was downloaded from [FRODO](https://ed.devmountain.com) on February 29, 2024._